 - File Delivery: Share X-rays, treatment plans, medications, and other protected health information with patients and other providers.

-- Cross-Platform Support: Enable providers to use a variety of mobile devices or web-based interfaces to support instant communication.
+- Cross-Platform Functionality: Enable providers to use a variety of mobile devices or web-based interfaces to support instant communication.

 - Health System-Wide Directory: Allow all members of a health system to connect quickly and securely without trouble.